kevinlichang/expert-finder/README.md

 -Using handlebars, can now easily inject and render dynamic content in the pages.

--Tested by hosting locally with Node, and the pages are all being hosted and working correctly.
+-Tested by hosting locally with Node, and the pages are all being hosted and loading correctly.

 -Merged the CSS into one CSS file.